hMsats/double_pendulum_octave/README.md

 Then press any key to start the pendulum.
 On Linux you end the program by typing crtl c.

+It uses fourth order Runge-Kutta on the solution of the Hamilton-Lagrange equations.

 Parameters can easily be changed at the top of dp.m.

-It uses fourth order Runge-Kutta on the solution of the Hamilton-Lagrange equations.
+It's a lot of fun to set both `TH10` and `TH20` to 180 degrees.
+This gives a vertical double pendulum which should be stable in theory but in practice begins to fall after about a minute due to finite accuracy of the simulation.